nokia/danm/README.md

   * MAC address is randomly generated for the EUI64
 * the smallest supported IPv6 subnet is /64
 * allocation pools cannot be defined for IPv6 subnets
-* DANM does not change kernel level config parameters -such as "disable_ipv6", "auto_ra", or "autoconf"- of host devices, or container interfaces

 #### DANM IPVLAN CNI
 DANM's IPVLAN CNI uses the Linux kernel's IPVLAN module to provision high-speed, low-latency network interfaces for applications which need better performance than a bridge (or any other overlay technology) can provide.